LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-mvc/getting-started/_index.md

 ![TODO list in IntelliJ](figures/startcode-todolist.png)

-As you work on your tasks, refer to the
+As you work on your tasks, remember to refer to the [demo app](https://java-techjobs-mvc.launchcodetechnicaltraining.org/).
-[demo app](https://java-techjobs-mvc.launchcodetechnicaltraining.org/).